-Lana Turner is a Technicolor Goddess, Marries Husband No. 3, and Gene Kelly Does a Little Singin' in the Rain.
-It's 1948's The Three Musketeers!
+Lana Turner is a Technicolor Goddess, Marries Husband No. 3, & Gene Kelly Sings in the Rain.
+It's 1948's The Three Musketeers.

 The Three Musketeers (1948)